Relations and Derivatives of Multiple Eisenstein Series: Introduction

 \subsection{Organization}

 The organization of this paper is as follows.
 In \Cref{sec:regularization}, we review the construction of two regularizations of multiple Eisenstein series developed in \cite{BT}, \cite{Ba2}.
 We compare them and prove the first main theorem.
-In \Cref{sec:formal MES}, we recall the notion of formal multiple Eisenstein series introduced in \cite{BIM}.
-We also prove some important lemmas to show the second main theorem.
-In \Cref{sec:Drop1}, we state the main conjectures and provide numerical evidence for the conjecture.
-In \Cref{sec:another formal MES}, we define another formal multiple Eisenstein space and prove the third main theorem.
+In \Cref{sec:bi MES}, we recall the notion of formal multiple Eisenstein series introduced in \cite{BIM} and define the bi-multiple Eisenstein series as a realization of the formal multiple Eisenstein series.
+In \Cref{sec:der}, we provide a derivative formula, prove the fourth main theorem, and, as an application, prove \Cref{cor:okounkov} on Okounkov's $q$-analogues of multiple zeta values.
+In \Cref{sec:another formal MES}, we define another formal multiple Eisenstein space, prove the fifth main theorem, and introduce the multiple Eisenstein-diamond series.